ashneetrathore/SudokuSolver/README.md

 **2. Single filename specified**

 The solver will run on a single board provided at the given relative path.
-The example below is for a `txt` file located in the `boards/` directory at the project root
+The example below is for a `txt` file located in the `boards/` directory at the project root.
 ```bash
 python3 main.py ../boards/puzzle_1.txt
 ```

 **3. Directory specified**

 The solver will run on all `txt` files in the given directory.
-The example below is for all boards inside the `boards/` directory at the project root
+The example below is for all boards inside the `boards/` directory at the project root.
 ```bash
 python3 main.py ../boards/
 ```